More than 102 million Americans will hit the open road between Saturday, December 22nd and Tuesday, January 1st. That includes 1.9 million Arizonans.

 Pack a Winter Emergency Road Kit

 L&L Asphalt would like to wish you and yours Happy Holidays and Joyful New Year!
-We would also like to wish you safe holiday travels.
 A woman-owned asphalt and repair services company, L&L Asphalt has been awarded many projects by general contractors and municipalities.
 Our services include dust abatement management programs, permanent asphalt replacement, street widening, asphalt overlays, and more.